EightBitGuru/FAST-40/README.md

 ### Build / Run

-The sourcecode produces a standard BLK5 ($A000-$BFFF) 8K cartridge ROM binary.
+The sourcecode produces a standard BLK5 ($A000-$BFFF) 8K cartridge ROM binary image.

-Execute KickAssembler in your working copy directory to build the binary:
+Execute KickAssembler in your working copy directory to build the image:

     java -jar [Your_KickAssembler_Path]\KickAss.jar main.asm -o fast40.bin -binfile

-To use the binary with ***xvic***:
+To use the image with ***xvic***:

     [Your_VICE_Path]\bin\xvic.exe -memory 0,1 -cartA fast40.bin